alilland/ijabat-lang-study/README.md

 (I think the study cost me less than $5 to assemble and pay Google and OpenAI, I wasn't keeping track, but know that it does cost money to run)

-Just an FYI - Because I have use many programming languages across many projects, it is useful to me to make one command line interface to manage all scripts, I use Makefile (the command `make`) for this purpose, no matter what language i'm programming in, all I need to remember is Makefile is where I assemble my CLI commands.
+Just an FYI - Because I use many programming languages across many projects, it is useful for me to make one command line interface to manage all scripts, I use Makefile (the command `make`) for this purpose, no matter what language i'm programming in, all I need to remember is Makefile is where I assemble my CLI commands, rather than remembering individual CLI scripts by language.

 ---